 - Use Daylight Saving Time as a bi-annual reminder to change your smoke detector and CO detector batteries twice a year.

-For additional information on home heating safety, visit the National Fire Protection Association’s website at www.nfpa.org.
+For additional information on home heating safety this winter, visit the National Fire Protection Association’s website at www.nfpa.org.